 - The Flower Pot Men, not to be confused with the Britpop group of the same name, was a short-lived 80's industrial duo consisting of Adam Peters and Ben Watkins, the latter of which later started Juno Reactor.

 - John Rich zig-zags this trope like crazy.
 After he was fired from country band Lonestar in 1998, they went on to bigger and better things (most notably their massive crossover hit "Amazed" a year later).
-Rich struggled as a solo artist on the same label, but his album was never released.
+Rich attempted a solo career on the same label, but his album was never released.
 However, he got a couple songwriting gigs with his friend "Big" Kenny Alphin, with whom he signed to Warner Bros. in 2004 as Big & Rich.
 Although Big & Rich only had modest success, Rich also gained prolificacy as a songwriter and producer apart from his work in Big & Rich.

 - When alt-rockers Eve's Plum broke up in 1998, lead singer Coleen Fitzpatrick re-invented herself as pop singer Vitamin C and had a handful of hit singles between 1999 and 2000.